-Among the zebra finches, the birds were more likely to collide with a control window than a treatment window when given the choice between the two in a single (both) trial.
-In 60% (N = 12 of 20) of these 'both' choice trials, birds were judged to 'collide' with one of the windows.
-Of these 12 collision events, 8.3% (1 of 12) were with the BirdShades-treated window and 91.7% (11 of 12) were with the control-treated window (figure 3).
-These differences could be interpreted as a 91% reduction in collision risk when windows are treated with the BirdShades product compared with the control product (Wilcoxon Z = 2.63, N = 20 pairs, p = 0.0085; Figure 3).
+Among the zebra finches, the birds were more likely to collide with a control window than a treatment window when given the choice between the two in a forced choice (both) trial.
+In 60% (N = 12 of 20) of these "both" choice trials, birds were judged to "collide" with one of the windows.
+Of these 12 collision events, 8.3% (1 of 12) were with the BirdShades-treated window and 91.7% (11 of 12) were with the control-treated window (Fig. 3).
+These differences could be interpreted as a 91% reduction in collision risk when windows are treated with the BirdShades product compared with the control product (Wilcoxon Z = 2.63, N = 20 pairs, p = 0.0085; Fig. 3).

-However, although such tests are popular in the published literature, these 'both' choice trials are not realistic of how birds experience windows in nature.
-In real situations, all windows would be treated in the same manner and it is more relevant to examine the differences in the probability of collision when both windows are either experimentally-treated or control-treated (i.e. likelihood of collision in control vs treatment trials, for each bird).
+However, although such tests are popular in the published literature and are useful as a point of comparison to other published studies, these forced choice "both" trials are not realistic of how birds experience windows in nature.
+In real situations, all windows would be treated in the same manner and it is more relevant to examine the differences in the probability of collision when both windows are either experimentally-treated or control-treated (i.e., likelihood of collision in control vs treatment trials, for each bird).

-When both windows were control-treated, the zebra finches were less likely to avoid the windows (15%, 3 of 20 trials) than to collide with the windows (85%, 17 of 20 trials) (left pair of bars on figure 4).
-However, when the windows were both treated with the BirdShades film, the zebra finches were slightly more likely to avoid the windows (57.9%, 11 of 19 trials) than collide with the windows (42.1%, 8 of 19 trials) (right pair of bars on Figure 4).
-Taken together, the zebra finches were approximately 50% less likely to collide with a window if the windows were treated with the BirdShades film compared with the control film (Wilcoxon, Z = 3.29, N = 17 pairs, p = 0.001; Figure 4).
+When both windows were control-treated, the zebra finches were less likely to avoid the windows (15%, 3 of 20 trials) than to collide with the windows (85%, 17 of 20 trials) (left pair of bars on Fig. 4).
+However, when the windows were both treated with the BirdShades film, the zebra finches were marginally more likely to avoid the windows (57.9%, 11 of 19 trials) than collide with the windows (42.1%, 8 of 19 trials) (right pair of bars on Fig. 4).
+Taken together, the zebra finches were approximately 50% less likely to collide with a window if the windows were treated with the BirdShades film compared with the control film (Wilcoxon, Z = 3.29, N = 17 pairs, p = 0.001; Fig. 4).